debonet/silkjs/README.md

-SilkJS
+VividJS
 ======

-SilkJS is a web MV* framework.
-Inspired by the promise of AngluarJS, but turned off by its rough edges, the SilkJS attempts to provide smooth and graceful framework for web application development.
+VividJS is a web MV* framework.
+Inspired by the promise of AngluarJS, but turned off by its rough edges, the vividJS attempts to provide smooth and graceful framework for web application development.

 Status